simbody/simbody/README.md

 #### Layout of installation

 The installation creates the following directories in `CMAKE_INSTALL_PREFIX`.
-The directory `[x86_64-linux-gnu]` only exists if you're using a recent version of Ubuntu (e.g., 13.10) and did NOT install to `/usr/local/`.
+The directory `[x86_64-linux-gnu]` only exists if you did NOT install to `/usr/local/` and varies by platform.
 Even in that case, the name of your directory may be different.

 * `include/simbody/` the header (.h) files; necessary for projects that use Simbody.
-* `lib/[x86_64-linux-gnu]/` shared libraries (.dylib's or .so's), used at runtime.
+* `lib/[x86_64-linux-gnu]/` shared libraries (.dylib's or .so's).
     * `cmake/simbody/` CMake files that are useful for projects that use Simbody.
     * `pkgconfig/` pkg-config files useful for projects that use Simbody.
     * `simbody/examples/` the examples, compiled into executables; run them!
 (Not installed for Debug builds.)